This adventurous Thailand travel guide for first-time visitors to the Land of Smiles is based on my backpacking trip to Thailand.

 My Thailand travel guide reveals some of the best tips for first-time visitors traveling around Thailand.

 By taking in these travel tips, you’ll have a great chance of experiencing the very best of Thailand.

-The only definite destinations in Thailand I knew for sure I’d be visiting during my trip were on my itinerary before I landed at Bangkok airport.
+I had several definite destinations in Thailand I knew for sure I’d be visiting during my trip and they were on my itinerary before I landed at Bangkok airport.

 It gave me a good amount of time to explore the country.